PawseySC/data-intensive-workflows/README.md

-# Accelerating Data-intensive high-throughput workflows with HPC
+# Accelerating data-intensive high-throughput workflows with HPC

 1. Using SLURM to construct high throughput data-intensive pipelines
 2. Scaling out Python with Dask for data-intensive workload